d3fenderz/windows_security/README.md

 During forensic investigations and malware analysis, you may upload binaries or `.dll` to VirusTotal, but such static analysis on suspicious files won't help you with malicious instructions in memory.
 In many cases, defenders need dynamic analysis too, like behavioral detection, as built-in commands and mechanisms can be used to download poison from external IPs to install malware.

-Windows cannot prevent users from installing third-party applications, which is often how cybercriminal compromise their victims.
+Windows cannot prevent users from installing third-party applications by default, which is often the path used by cybercriminals compromise their victims.

 ### So, Windows is perfect?